rails/rails/guides/source/configuring.md

 * `config.disable_sandbox` controls whether or not someone can start a console in sandbox mode.
 This is helpful to avoid a long running session of sandbox console, that could lead a database server to run out of memory.
 Defaults to false.

-* `config.eager_load` when `true`, eager loads all registered `config.eager_load_namespaces`.
+* `config.eager_load` when `true`, eager loads everything in `config.eager_load_namespaces`.
 This includes your application, engines, Rails frameworks, and any other registered namespace.
+Please, note that 3rd party code can eager load regardless of this config setting.

 * `config.eager_load_namespaces` registers namespaces that are eager loaded when `config.eager_load` is `true`.
 All namespaces in the list must respond to the `eager_load!` method.